liguiqing/server_sample/README.md

    You just talk to us **How can display [Sample](src/main/java/com/gz/sample/domain/Sample.java) to web page from database when remote interview ** only.

 **Optional**

-**you can try do the next tasks. if you can fininsh and tell us why, congratulations，welcome to join us! come on!**
+**you can try do the next tasks. if you can fininsh by you self and tell us how, congratulations，welcome to join us! come on!**

 2.Create Entity Objects mapped to tables with annotations